slechtd/seleniumshowcase/readme.md

 ### Database logging:

 Logging is handles trough the MiniLogger class.
 A direct connection to a DB can be established.
-While running locally, database logging can be disabled by adjusting the <logIntoDB> property in pom.xml.
-While running in Jenkins, the <dbHost>, <dbUser> and <dbPassword> properties should not be stored in the pom.xml (keep the default values), but rather these values should be passed in Maven Goals in a buildstep.
+While running locally, database logging can be disabled by adjusting the logIntoDB property in pom.xml.
+While running in Jenkins, the dbHost, dbUser and dbPassword properties should not be stored in the pom.xml (keep the default placeholder values), but rather read values should be passed in Maven Goals in a buildstep.

 ### Targed DB schema for MiniLogger output: